jgonyea/portableDevEnvironment/README.md

 * [PA Suite](https://portableapps.com/download)
 * [Git Portable](https://github.com/sheabunge/GitPortable)
-* * Used to run the build script
+  * Used to run this build script and pass PATH environment variables to apps
 * [7-Zip Portable](https://portableapps.com/apps/utilities/7-zip_portable)
-* * Used to extract Ruby 7z file
+  * Used to extract Ruby 7z file
 * [Java and Java64 Portable](https://portableapps.com/apps/utilities/java_portable)
-* * Used to run Netbeans and other java files
+  * Used to run Netbeans and other java files

 ## Recommended, but not required